 Dr. Robert Hoffman, Pediatric Ophthalmology

-Robert O. Hoffman is Chief of the Division of Pediatric Ophthalmology and Eye Muscle Disorders.
-Dr. Hoffman has special interests in retinopathy of prematurity, ocular problems associated with genetics, craniofacial disorders, cataracts in infants and children and complicated strabismus.
+Robert O. Hoffman is the Chief of the Division of Pediatric Ophthalmology and Eye Muscle Disorders.
+Dr. Hoffman has special interests in retinopathy of prematurity, ocular problems associated with genetics, craniofacial disorders, cataracts in infants and children, and complicated strabismus.

 Dr. Craig Chaya, Pediatric and Adult Ophthalmology

 Craig J. Chaya, MD, received his medical degree from Loma Linda University School of Medicine, Loma Linda, CA, and his BS degree from La Sierra University, Riverside, CA. He completed residencies in internal medicine at the West Los Angeles VA Medical Center and ophthalmology at Texas Tech University in Lubbock, TX.
 Additionally, he received training in international ophthalmology as a Himalayan Cataract Project/Freedom Foundation Fellow in Kathmandu and Hetauda, Nepal, and completed a glaucoma fellowship at the University of Utah, John A. Moran Eye Center, Salt Lake City, Utah.